Ashwin7mak/qbui/ui/client-react/src/components/componentLibrary/readme.md

 For this to all show up you need to add your component to the `metadata.js` file.

 Wrapper -> Router -> Doc -> ComponentDescription (or your own) + ReactPlayground + Proptable

+## Adding a component to the library

+1. Setup a new 'doc' file in `componentLibrary/docs`
+1. Add a reference to `componentLibrary/src/Metadata.js` so it has the components description and proptype descriptions
+1. Add a code example to `componentLibrary/examples`
+1. Import that example in the `componentLibrary/src/Examples.js` file
+1. Add a route to `componentLibrary/index.js` that points to the original doc file